marcelkottmann/esp32-javascript/README.md

 # esp32-javascript

 "Lightweight" JS interpreter for ESP32.
 Provides JS-based eventloop implementation and native asynchronous network and timer functions.
+Because of the limited memory on ESP32-WROOM modules, the full functionality is currently only realizable on ESP32-WROVER modules, that include additional 4MB of SPIRAM memory.

 ## Content
 [Getting started](#getting-started)